University of Santo Tomas: Administration and organization

-UST operates under the Code of Canon Law of the Roman Catholic Church, the apostolic constitution Ex corde Ecclesiae, the Catholic Bishops' Conference of the Philippines supplementary ordinances of the Ex corde Ecclesiae, and laws of the Philippine government.
+UST operates under the Code of Canon Law of the Catholic Church, the apostolic constitution Ex corde Ecclesiae, the Catholic Bishops' Conference of the Philippines supplementary ordinances of the Ex corde Ecclesiae, and laws of the Philippine government.

 The executive authorities of the university are the chancellor, the vice-chancellor, the rector, and the vice-rector.
 The ex-officio chancellor is the Master of the Order of Preachers.
 He appoints the rector of the university upon the approval of the Holy See.
 Currently, Filipino-Dominican priest Gerard Timoner III holds the position.
 The ex-officio vice-chancellor of the university is the Prior Provincial of the Dominican Province of the Philippines.
 The rector serves as the university's chief executive officer.
 He is assisted by a council of regents, an academic senate and an economic council.
 A dean heads an academic unit while being assisted by a faculty council and a regent, who is a member of the Order of Preachers.

 UST Manila has 19 civil colleges, three ecclesiastical colleges, and three basic education schools.
 These are academic units that are organically interdependent with one another.
 A college may be referred to as a faculty, college, school, or institute, depending on when the academic unit was founded.
 The faculties, such as the Faculty of Civil Law, are formed during the Spanish colonial period, while colleges and schools, such as the College of Education and the Graduate School have been used since the American period.
 Institutes are adjuncts or naturally separate units of a specific faculty or college.
 Once an adjunct institute reaches a certain enrollment threshold, it becomes a separate college, independent of its faculty or parent college.
 The College of Information and Computing Sciences was founded as an institute when it separated from the Faculty of Engineering in 2014.
 It was elevated to the status of a college in 2021.

 The UST Central Seminary and the UST Hospital have separate statutes but are still under the university.
 As a pontifical university, the Faculty of Sacred Theology, Faculty of Philosophy, and the Faculty of Canon Law or the UST Faculties of Ecclesiastical Studies are also governed by the apostolic constitution Veritatis gaudium that was issued by Pope Francis on December 8, 2017.

-UST has three basic education schools, the Junior High School, the Education High School which serves as a laboratory for the College of Education, and the Senior High School.
-The UST Elementary School used to offer primary education for children in the K-12 levels, but stopped accepting applications for the K-level sometime in the 2010s.
+UST has three basic education schools, the Junior High School (JHS), the Senior High School (SHS) and the Education High School (EHS), which serves as a laboratory for the College of Education.
+In 2025, a senior high school program opened esclusively for EHS completers.
+The UST Elementary School used to offer primary education for children in the K-12 levels, but gradually stopped accepting applications starting from the K-level until the last batch of Grade 6 students graduated in 2011.